yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

   5. Tink keys

 **Compromised CMEKs**
-- when CMEK is compromised, data must be re-encrypted with a new key
+- when CMEK is compromised, data must be re-encrypted with a new key.
+This method ensures that all files are re-encrypted and that the new encryption is applied effectively.
+  - Reassigning a new CMEK to the existing bucket without transferring the files does not automatically re-encrypt the files.
+Google Cloud Storage does not support re-encrypting existing data simply by switching the key.
+Data must be copied to re-encrypt it with the new key.
 - for cloud storage:
   - copying all files from the current bucket to a new bucket, and assigning a new CMEK to the new bucket during the transfer
 - for BigQuery datasets: